-When dog mom and French Bulldog fanatic, Marci Bracco Cain wanted to celebrate the birthdays of her six rescue Frenchies—12-year-old Geno, 9-year-old Lulu, 6-year-old Hugo, 5-year-old Rooney, 4-year-old Zoey and 13-year-old Buddha—she decided there was no better way than with a combined party for all fur babies.
-Or better yet, it could be a circus/carnival theme party that would also allow attendees to join in on the fun.
+When dog mom and French Bulldog fanatic Marci Bracco Cain wanted to celebrate the birthdays of her six rescue Frenchies—12-year-old Geno, 9-year-old Lulu, 6-year-old Hugo, 5-year-old Rooney, 4-year-old Zoey and 13-year-old Buddha—she decided there was no better way than with a combined dog birthday party for all her fur babies.
+Or better yet, a circus/carnival theme party that would also allow attendees to join in on the fun.

 Typically, a bar or bat mitzvah is a cultural celebration in the Jewish religion in which a boy (celebrating a bar mitzvah) or girl (celebrating a bat mitzvah) has reached the age of 13 and is regarded as an adult.
-But, when Frankie Feldman, a giant white Labradoodle, reached the age of 13 in dog years (just before his second birthday), his owner, Lisa Johnson Mandell, decided to throw him a “bark” mitzvah that was anything but typical.
+But, when Frankie Feldman, a giant white Labradoodle, reached the age of 13 in dog years (just before his second birthday), his owner, Lisa Johnson Mandell, decided to throw him a dog birthday party “bark” mitzvah that was anything but typical.

-Held in the family’s backyard in Studio City, California, the event hosted Frankie’s special “Doodle posse” as well as the neighborhood dogs and their owners.
+Held in the family’s backyard in Studio City, California, the event hosted Frankie’s special “Doodle posse” as well as the neighborhood dogs and their pet parents.
 With all attendees outfitted with a clip-on yarmulke—a cap worn by Jewish individuals during prayer—a ceremony was held to celebrate Frankie’s graduation from puppy to dog.

 As pet owners, we get loyalty, love and affection from our furry family members on a regular basis.
-But animal lover Kathy Vegh, Co-Founder and CEO of My Heart Wall, can tell you that these emotions are not exclusive to human-animal relationships and interactions.
+But animal lover Kathy Vegh, co-founder and CEO of My Heart Wall, can tell you that these emotions are not exclusive to human-animal relationships and interactions.

 The puppy wedding included a unity cup for the pups as well as an official puppy marriage certificate and wedding book for guests to sign with their well-wishes for the newlyweds.
 The ceremony ended with the announcement of Mr. and Mrs. Charles and Zsa Zsa Barkley as “Who Let the Dogs Out?” played in the background to truly make the celebration the puppy wedding of the year.

-Decorations for the affair included balloons, party hats and confetti, all coordinated in her company’s brand colors for recognition.
+Decorations for the affair included balloons, dog party hats and confetti, all coordinated in her company’s brand colors for recognition.
 Guests included a 6-year-old black Labrador named Bertie; a 5-year-old Dachshund mix named Toby; and two mini Dachshunds, 4-year-old Trudie and 2-year-old Tilly, who arrived at the dining room in bow ties, ready to be served at the table.